What is route optimization?

 Pharmaceutical logistics teams

 Covid has shown how critical and time-sensitive pharmaceutical deliveries are to the population as a whole.
 Delivering within cold-chain or just getting drugs to pharmacies and healthcare units in a timely manner is critical.
 These end-customers now expect a live-tracker of sensitive goods and want to be able to communicate orders being delivered to their own customers.

 Construction and manufacturing teams

-For plant and machinery to be wasteful in their routing plans has a huge implication on bottom line for construction and manufacturing businesses.
+For plants and machinery to be wasteful in their routing plans has a huge implication on the bottom line for construction and manufacturing businesses.
 These large vehicles simply use too much fuel to be driving unnecessarily.
 Route optimization and driver tracking are key for transport managers in construction.

 Field sales teams

 Meeting with customers at their own place of business can be a wasteful practice for field sales teams.
 Getting held up in traffic can result in a bad experience for the customer so they should be given updates if the meeting time is going to change.
 Field sales people can reoptimize routes if they get held up and they can inform customers via template SMS messages while they are on the road.
 Tracking field sales teams is also helpful in finding new efficiencies.

 Whether it is rubbish collection, pest control or repairs to water or waste customers will want an accurate arrival time and ideally a live tracker of the vehicle or service person.
 For domestic waste collection there are obvious gains to be made from finding faster ways to navigate the stops list.